scrapy/scrapy/docs/intro/tutorial.rst

 start by getting an idea of what the language is like, to get the most out of Scrapy.

-If you're already familiar with other languages, and want to learn Python quickly, the `Python Tutorial`_ is a good resource.
+If you're already familiar with other languages, and want to learn Python quickly, :ref:`tutorial-index` is a good resource.

 If you're new to programming and want to start with Python, the following books may be useful to you: